Planning to hike Rhino Rock in Hong Kong? We are here to help.

 Not sure if the Rhino Rock in Hong Kong hike is worth the trouble?
 Here is a quick summary to help you decide if it is right for you!

-Duration Of Hike: It takes about 30 minutes one way, so the whole Rhino Rock out-and-back trail can be done in 1 hour!
+The Rhino Rock hike takes about 30 minutes to complete one-way, so the entire trail can be done in 1 hour!
 However, expect to spend at least 2 hours in total to include time for taking photos of the Rhino Rock and admiring the coastal views of Tai Tam Bay.

-The hike is extremely short (especially when compared to other hikes such as Lion Rock or Lantau Peak).
+The Rhino Rock hike is one of the easiest hikes in Hong Kong.
+Out of 10, the difficulty for the hike is about a 3.5.
+The hike is very short, especially when compared to other hikes such as Lion Rock or Lantau Peak.
 The first half of the trail is shaded but you will be at the mercy of the Hong Kong sun after emerging out of the wooded areas.

 However, the sea breeze does alleviate some of the insane heat (especially if you are hiking in the summer).